matrix-org/synapse/docs/code_style.md

 ---
 ### `modules`

-Use the `module` sub-option to add modules under this option to extend functionality.
+Use the `module` sub-option to add a module under `modules` to extend functionality.
 The `module` setting then has a sub-option, `config`, which can be used to define some configuration for the `module`.